Call Us Today 713-225-6200

 The Timeline of the Average Texas Divorce

-Every marriage is unique and so too, is every divorce case.
-Still, using the below guideline for the average divorce process can help you determine how long your case may take.
+Every marriage is unique, and so too is every divorce case.
+Still, using the guidelines below for the average divorce process can help you determine how long your case may take.

 Pre-Filing

-Pre-filing is not an actual part of the legal process, but it is an important step.
-During this time, which will take a few weeks, you should seriously consider whether you want a divorce, unless you or your children are victims of domestic violence.
-You should also meet with a Texas divorce lawyer at this stage to discuss your legal options.
+Pre-filing is not an actual part of the legal process but an important step.
+During this time, which will take a few weeks, you should seriously consider whether you want a divorce unless you or your children are victims of domestic violence.
+You should also meet with a Texas divorce lawyer to discuss your legal options.

 Filing the Petition

-Either you or your spouse can file a petition with the court requesting that your marriage be dissolved.
-You must have lived in Texas for at least six months before you can file and have lived in the county where you file for at least 90 days.
+You or your spouse can petition the court to dissolve your marriage.
+You must have lived in Texas for at least six months before you can file and in the county where you file for at least 90 days.
 If you file the petition, you can also detail your requests for alimony, child support, and certain property.
 Filing the petition can take a few days.

 Waiting Period

 Unless you or your children are suffering from abuse at the hands of your spouse, you will have to wait the required 60-day waiting period.
 If domestic violence is involved, the waiting period can be waived by a judge.
-It is important to note that there is no legal separation requirement in Texas so as long as you wait the 60 days, you can obtain a divorce.
+It is important to note that Texas has no legal separation requirement, so as long as you wait 60 days, you can obtain a divorce.

 The Response

-After one party has filed the divorce petition with the court, the paperwork is served to the other spouse.
-The spouse who is served then has the opportunity to respond to the petition, as well as the requests and accusations within 20 to 28 days.
+After one party files the divorce petition with the court, the paperwork is served on the other spouse.
+The spouse who is served then has the opportunity to respond to the petition, requests, and accusations within 20 to 28 days.

 Contested Divorces

-If you and your spouse cannot agree to all the terms of the divorce, you will have to obtain a contested divorce.
-Contested cases take much longer, as evidence must be collected, and negotiations must take place between the attorneys representing each side.
-Sometimes, lawyers will try to keep pushing back court dates so the other side will accept an unfair settlement.
-A contested divorce case can take anywhere between a few months to a couple of years, but the right attorney can make sure your case continues to move forward.
+You must obtain a contested divorce if you and your spouse cannot agree to all the divorce terms.
+Contested cases take much longer, as evidence must be collected, and negotiations must occur between the attorneys representing each side.
+Sometimes, lawyers try to keep pushing back court dates so the other side accepts an unfair settlement.
+A contested divorce case can take anywhere between a few months to a couple of years, but the right attorney can ensure your case continues progressing.

 Temporary Orders